EU fines German carmakers over alleged cartel activities | DW | 08.07.2021

-The European Commission has said BMW and Volkswagen colluded on developing emissions-cutting technology and fined the carmakers €875 million.
+The European Commission has said BMW and Volkswagen colluded on limiting the roll-out of emissions-cutting technology and fined the carmakers €875 million.

 The European Commission on Thursday said major German carmakers breached EU antitrust rules by restricting competition on clean emissions for new diesel cars.